ammartens/Fun-With-AI/README.md

 ## Overview

-Made With Javascript, Tailwind CSS, and Developed with OpenAI's API.
+Made With Javascript/JSON, Tailwind CSS, and Developed with OpenAI's API.

 Enter a prompt and the GPT-3 AI Model will process plain text prompts and produce outputs.